nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws3.md

 ### Step 2: Choose virtual machine

-For this tutorial, it is important to select the "US West (N. California)" amazon machine image.
+For this tutorial, it is important to select your current geographical location.
 The geographical region of your remote machine is displayed on the top right of this page:

 ![AWS Dashboard](../../images/aws_2.PNG "AWS amazon machine selection")